janikoodaa/CityBikeApp/README.md

       - Using terminal cd to the projects root folder
       - Copy the whole "DataToImport" -directory to the Docker container (created in the previous step) using command `docker cp DataToImport <CONTAINER_ID>:/var/opt`
            - `<CONTAINER_ID>` is the 12-character container-id
-      - The original csv-files are split in half because of the Github's limitations for file size, and included in project files to prevent any conflicts while inserting their data to database.
+      - The original csv-files are included in project files to prevent any conflicts while inserting their data to database.
+Files are split in half because of the Github's limitations for file size.
 6. Connect to database as server admin (sa) using the password defined earlier
    ![Connect to database](Images/Connect_to_database.png)
-7. Run script in file InsertData.sql
-      - Script will first bulk insert data from csv-files to temporary tables
+7. Run script in file InsertData.sql - Script will validate and insert data from csv-files to Stations- and Trips-tables.
+Explanation on validation is given as comment in [InsertData.sql](DataToImport/InsertData.sql)

-      - After that, it inserts data from temporary tables to the actual tables, while validating the data
-           - Stations, which have no city or operator defined, will have city = Helsinki and operator = CityBike Finland
-           - Duplicate trips, and also trips with distance < 10 m and/or duration < 10 s, won't be inserted
-      - Finally the temporary tables will be removed Now the database is ready :+1:
+Now the database is ready :+1:

 ## To run the project